PcapPlusPlus/pcapplusplus.github.io/docs/dpdk.md

 ## What does PcapPlusPlus offer for DPDK?

-PcapPlusPlus tries to cover the main functionality of DPDK and its most important features.
+PcapPlusPlus tries to cover the main functionality of DPDK and its most important and popular features.
 Here is what PcapPlusPlus offers for DPDK:

 - Encapsulation of DPDK's initialization process - both outside and inside of the application - using simple scripts and methods
 - A C++ class wrapper for DPDK's packet structure (mbuf) which offers the most commonly used functionality